 Good hygiene and OH&S must be maintained throughout any food or beverage service.
 Now that Coronavirus has brought upon a surge in more clean habits, both customers and employees are insistent on new levels of caution.
 Updated protocols to ensure dining-out, in most cases at the moment, remains low-risk and safe.

 SMS notifications are a great place to start letting staff know that you are taking the necessary steps.
-Making sure everyone is aware of new protocols around washing their hands, frequently using hand sanitiser, following new food safety rules and taking extra precautions when cleaning up the kitchen is easier.
+Making sure everyone is aware of new protocols around washing their hands, frequently using hand sanitizer, following new food safety rules and taking extra precautions when cleaning up the kitchen is easier.
 If the new protocols require much more detail, other messaging templates, such as mobile landing pages, can be used.
 You can also use embedded short trackable links with shortened URLs, which take you to an online page or document.

 Keeping employees updated